Mariegolepas/Mariegolepas/README.md

 - 👋 Hi, I’m @Mariegolepas
 - 👀 I’m interested in developing tools !
-- 🌱 I’m currently learning html, css & sass, js, react & angular
+- 🌱 I know html, css & sass, js, react and I still learn on many other languages
 - 💞️ I’m looking to collaborate on fun and inspirant projects
 - 📫 How to reach me : mariegolepastwitch@gmail.com